-This Is Only A Test: Why Your CellPhone Will Buzz Wednesday Afternoon
+This Is Only A Test: Why Your Cellphone Will Buzz Wednesday Afternoon

 Wednesday afternoon, at exactly 2:18 p.m.
 ET, you can expect to get a text headlined "Presidential Alert" on your cellphone.

 But it's not exactly from President Trump.
-Rather, its a test of a new nationwide warning system that a president could use in case of an armed attack by another country, a cyber attack or a widespread natural disaster.
+Rather, its a test of a new nationwide warning system that a president could use in case of an armed attack by another country, a cyberattack or a widespread natural disaster.

 During the Cold War, it was pretty common to see and hear tests of the Emergency Broadcasting System.